Protocol

 The first socket type implements a request/response pattern.
 This represents the majority of the interactive traffic between a mKTL client and daemon.
 Because requests can be asynchronous, mKTL does not use the REQ/REP implementation in ZeroMQ, which enforces a strict one request, one response pattern; instead, we use DEALER/ROUTER, which allows any amount of messages in any order, in any direction.

-The daemon immediately issues the ACK response upon receipt of the request.
+Upon receipt of a request the daemon will immediately issue an ACK response.
 The absence of a quick response indicates that the daemon is not available, and the client should immediately raise an error.
-After the client receives the initial ACK it should then look for the full response:
+After the client receives the initial ACK it should then look for the full response.
+There will be no further messages associated with that id number after the full response is received.
+A daemon may choose to forego the ACK response, but should only do so in circumstances where processing a request requires zero additional processing time.

-After receiving the REP message the request is complete and the daemon will issue no further messages with this request ID.
 All requests are handled fully asynchronously; a client could send a thousand requests in quick succession, but the responses will not be serialized, and the response order is not guaranteed.
-Synchronous behavior is implemented on the client side, not in the protocol itself.
+Synchronous behavior, if desired, is implemented by client code and not in the protocol itself.

 Here is an example of what the full exchange on the client side might look like, in this case handling the exchange as a synchronous request: